-Each day at pre-shift meetings, that day's Specials will be discussed at Jonathan's Restaurant.
+Each day at pre-shift meetings, that day's Specials will be discussed at the Wurst Haus German Deli & Restaurant.

 We offer daily specials for three reasons:

 - 1. To add variety to our menu - 2.
 To allow our customers the best of seasonal items. - 3.
 To allow us to test items for future menu development.